urob-ctu/classification/README.md

 # HW 2 - Classification

-This is official repository for the second homework assignment of the course [UROB](https://intranet.fel.cvut.cz/cz/education/bk/predmety/66/51/p6651806.html).
+This is official repository for the first homework assignment of the course [UROB](https://intranet.fel.cvut.cz/cz/education/bk/predmety/66/51/p6651806.html).
 The assignment is about classification - its understanding and implementation.